-It is the goal of the South Asia Studies Program to ensure that while studying at SAIS, students have the ability to visit the region and experience firsthand many of the themes discussed in the classroom.
-In recent years, the program has organized a study trip to India and Bangladesh to discuss economic development and energy policy (winter 2010), and a comparative trip to China and India to discuss economic development models (winter 2012).
+It is the goal of the South Asia Studies Program to ensure that while studying at the school, students have the ability to visit the region and experience firsthand many of the themes discussed in the classroom.

 Internship choice is critical to the student’s academic studies and career prospects.
-The program director and other faculty members work closely with students to identify and pursue opportunities appropriate to their interests within the region or relevant organizations in the United States.
+The program director, program manager and other faculty members work closely with students to identify and pursue opportunities appropriate to their interests within the region or relevant organizations in the United States.

 The South Asia Studies Program hosts a retreat for its students and faculty members at the beginning of each academic year.
 Students have the opportunity to become acquainted with each other and the program.
 The retreat includes a debate by policy experts on a topical issue, an administrative brief, leisure time, a classical musical presentation and a dinner with fellow local South Asianists.

 South Asia Studies Program Learning Goals and Objectives

 MA students must take the equivalent of 16 non-language courses (64 credits) in order to graduate.
 Those students who are approved for dual degree or advanced standing may only need to take 12 courses (48 credits) or 14 courses (56 credits) as approved by Academic Affairs.